-Introduction: Criminal juveniles usually have many problems in school and show obvious differences in comparison with non-criminal juvenile.
+Introduction: Criminal juveniles usually have many problems in school and show obvious differences compared to non-criminal juvenile.
 This study has been carried out to compare the analytical capacity of general, verbal, performance intelligence and its subscales and academic achievement between criminal juveniles and non-criminal juveniles.

-Materials and Methods: The sample consisted of 71 male criminal juveniles and 71 non-criminal juveniles who were selected among criminal juveniles of Correction and Rehabilitation Center offenders and high school juvenile, in the academic year 2013-2014, in Gorgan and Sari through convenient and clustering sampling method.
+Materials and Methods: The sample consisted of 71 male criminal juveniles and 71 non-criminal juveniles who were selected among criminal juveniles of Correction and Rehabilitation Center Offenders and high school juvenile, in the academic year 2013-2014, in Gorgan and Sari through convenient and clustering sampling method.
 Research instrument were demographic questionnaire, Wechsler intelligence scale and questionnaire of academic achievement.
 Data analyzed through multivariate variance and t test.

-Results: There is a significant difference between the offender and ordinary/normal juveniles' general intelligence (P<0.01).
+Results: There is a significant difference between the criminal and normal juveniles' general intelligence (P<0.01).
 The comparison showed a significant difference between two groups in verbal intelligence and performance intelligence (P=0.000).
-Ordinary/normal juveniles have more scores in general verbal and performance intelligence, as well as o juvenile offenders have less academic achievement compared to the other group.
+Normal juveniles have more scores in general verbal and performance intelligence, as well as criminal juvenile have less academic achievement compared to the other group.